 - Inheritance and estate issues.

 - Power of attorney.

 - Provisions for the possible dissolution of the partnership.

 - Provisions for death and disability (funeral arrangements, hospital visitation rights, etc.).

 If your company offers domestic partnership benefits, make sure you fully understand the tax implications before signing up for them.
 State tax implications will vary, but the Federal Government is clear.
 Currently, the IRS doesn’t recognize domestic partnerships.
 This means that non-dependent partners can’t jointly file their tax returns, and it also means that a partner’s insurance benefits are treated as taxable income and need to be reported by the employer on the employee’s W-2 form.
 Employees with domestic partners may want to have more money withheld on their W-4 forms to account for this added “income.”

-It's precisely because of these tax inequities that many gay and lesbian advocates continue to lobby for all the rights and protections afforded married couples.
+It’s precisely because of these tax inequities that many gay and lesbian advocates continue to lobby for all the rights and protections afforded married couples.
 Legally recognized civil unions or marriages may be a long way off in most states.
-Until then, domestic partnerships will become a increasingly important part of the American landscape.
+Until then, domestic partnerships will become an increasingly important part of the American landscape.